-The information in this document is subject to change without notice.
+The information in this documentation is subject to change without notice.
 If you find any problems in this documentation, please report them to us in writing.
-Neither Fair Isaac Corporation nor its affiliates warrant that this documentation is error-free, nor are there any other warranties with respect to the documentation except as may be provided in the license agreement.

-©2004-2017 Fair Isaac Corporation.
-All rights reserved.
-Permission to use this software and its documentation is governed by the software license agreement between the licensee and Fair Isaac Corporation (or its affiliate).
-Portions of the program may contain copyright of various authors and may be licensed under certain third-party licenses identified in the software, documentation, or both.
+Neither FICO nor its affiliates warrant that this documentation is error-free, nor are there any other warranties with respect to the documentation except as may be provided in the license agreement.
+FICO and its affiliates specifically disclaim any warranties, express or implied, including, but not limited to, non-infringement, merchantability and fitness for a particular purpose.
+Portions of this documentation and the software described in it may contain copyright of various authors and may be licensed under certain third-party licenses identified in the software, documentation, or both.

-In no event shall Fair Isaac Corporation or its affiliates be liable to any person for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this software and its documentation, even if Fair Isaac Corporation or its affiliates have been advised of the possibility of such damage.
-The rights and allocation of risk between the licensee and Fair Isaac Corporation (or its affiliates) are governed by the respective identified licenses in the software, documentation, or both.
+In no event shall FICO or its affiliates be liable to any person for direct, indirect, special, incidental, or consequential damages, including lost profits, arising out of the use of this documentation or the software described in it, even if FICO or its affiliates have been advised of the possibility of such damage.
+FICO and its affiliates have no obligation to provide maintenance, support, updates, enhancements, or modifications except as required to licensed users under a license agreement.